 OnePlus phones that support 5G

 Oppo made waves by claiming an Oppo phone was the first to access a 5G network.
 According to a claim made by Oppo global vice president Brian Shen, the connection was made on a pre-commercially available phone based on the Oppo R15 design, although we hear Oppo may be retiring the R series, so its 5G device is unlikely to be an R branded one.
 Oppo also claims to have held a WeChat video call using 5G.

 Oppo phones rumored to support 5G

 - Oppo Find X 5G

 Samsung is the largest mobile manufacturer in the world, and it would be silly to expect it to sit back and ignore the 5G bandwagon.
 Despite saying the S10 wouldn’t be Samsung’s first 5G device earlier in 2019, the Samsung Galaxy S10 5G has been launched as Samsung’s first 5G phone.
 It’s a beast of a device, with a 6.7-inch Dynamic AMOLED display and powerful specs.
-If it ever returns from its design issues, the Samsung Galaxy Fold will also support 5G.
+The Galaxy Note 10 Plus 5G is the second 5G phone Samsung has released, despite hopes that it would be the Samsung Galaxy Fold.

 Samsung phones that support 5G